OpenRoberta/openroberta-lab/OpenRobertaParent/WedoInterpreter/README.md

 7. the editor supports 'goto dec', 'completion' and much more (see the wiki).
 Note (again): On every save the compiler runs (incrementally) and shows all errors in the 'problem view'.
 Click and analyse.
-8. sometimes for consolidation of run the tsc-configuration for compilation
+8. sometimes run the tsc-configuration to achieve consistent generated javascript files.

 9. PITFALL 1: 'goto dec' and others may opens a NEW editor.
 Thus a file may be accessed by more than one editor.
    BE CAREFUL: NEVER edit the same source at the same time with two editors.
 Changes will be LOST in almost allcases!